 ACWWA will only incur long-term debt for the financing of capital improvements that are not expected to recur and are long-lived.
 Conversely, if the capital requirements are recurring, of relative small scale or are for short-lived improvements, the costs of these improvements should be paid from current revenues.

 Non-Routine Capital Expenditures

-In 2011, ACWWA had \$40,000,000 of water rights purchases which were considered non-routine capital expenditures.
-In 2012, ACWWA does not anticipate any non-routine capital expenditures relating to the water rights, storage, and infrastructure.
-However, ACWWA is always open to the purchase of a renewal water source.
+There were no non-routine capital expenditures in 2012.
+In 2013, ACWWA does not anticipate any non-routine capital expenditures relating to the water rights, storage, and infrastructure.

 Acronyms and Abbreviations